MidnightsFX/Valheim_Armory/ValheimArmory/README.md

 	- My original goal with modding was to just make a singular new arrow
 	- I'm not a gamedev, I suck at textures, modeling and don't know the unity loaders
 	- I'm learning as I go, and welcome feedback
+	- I do this in my few hours of free time, sometimes I don't have that time
 ---

 ## Currently in-progress